ToNyOyO/veeva-vault-package-maker/README.md

 - Create poster and thumbnail images:
   - Drop your screen grabs into each Key Message folder in `./previews` and run `gulp images` (this will work for png or jpg and the screen grab filename is irrelevant)

+## Prerequisits

+You need to install both ImageMagick and GraphicsMagick if you want to use the `gulp images` command.

+[see bottom of README for links]

 ## Settings
 ### *Amend the config file!*
 Fill in the required information in the new `config.json` or **nothing will work!** (the dates are optional everything else is required).